VireshDhuri01/microservices-Video-Audio-Converter/README.md

 - Updates the Kubernetes deployment manifests with the latest image tags.
 - Commits and pushes the updated manifest files to GitHub.
 (Put your mail id)

+***Once the updated manifests are pushed, Argo CD automatically detects the changes, synchronizes the Kubernetes cluster, and deploys the latest application version to Amazon EKS.***

 ### Notification Configuration